andrewcparnell/Bchron/cran-comments.md

 ## R CMD check results
 There were no ERRORs or WARNINGs.

-(I got a weird error from one of the rhub runs saying packages required were not available but this was for packages like ggplot2 so I assumed this was an rhub error)
+(I got a weird error from a couple of the rhub runs saying packages required were not available but this was for packages like ggplot2 so I assumed this was an rhub error)

 I got one NOTE from rhub and win-builder saying:
   Days since last update: 5